VDBBjorn/bjorn-to-code/src/content/posts/component_tests_part1.md

 ## Why This Works

 **Reusability**: That `SeedEvent` step?
-Used across booking tests, cancellation tests, capacity tests.
+Used across all differents kinds of tests.
 Change the seeding logic once, all tests update.

 **Readability**: Even non-developers can read these tests and understand exactly what business scenarios are covered.